spectrocloud/docusaurus-versioning-template/README.md

 ]
 ```

-### ❓ Do I need to created versioned content in every build?
+### ❓ Do I need to create versioned content in every build?

 The short answer is no, and it's also not something we recommend, especially for larger documentation sites.
 We recommend you only generate the versioned content when you need to preview it locally or when you are publishing content to production.

 Use the `make versions` command to preview versioned content locally.
 This way, you can generate the versioned content when you need it and not have to worry about it being generated every time you build the site.

 The versioning content is only generated after you have merged a PR into the default branch.
-Reviewing the GitHub Actions [release.yaml](./.github/workflows/release.yaml) workflow file, you will notice that the `make versions-ci` command is issued before the `make build` command.
+Reviewing the GitHub Actions [release.yaml](https://github.com/spectrocloud/docusarus-versioning-template/blob/main/.github/workflows/release.yaml) workflow file, you will notice that the `make versions-ci` command is issued before the `make build` command.

 ### ❓ How do you manage `robots.txt` for the documentation site?